lucasandcribb/scmusicguide/wp-content/plugins/the-events-calendar-facebook-importer/readme.txt

 * Czech from Petr Bastan
 * German from Jan
 * Swedish from Andreas Bodin
+* Romanian from Mihai Burcea
+* Polish from Arkadiusz ≈önie≈ºek
+* Brazilian Portuguese by Dionizio Bonfim Bach
+* French by Ali Senhaji

 * Previous translators include Mark Galliath and Marek Kosinski